alessiodini/idrac_utilities/README.md

 # idrac_utilities
-Utilities for DELL iDrac consoles
+Utilities for DELL iDrac consoles.

+- idrac_pwd.pl: it reset the root password of the iDrac